Page Control Parameters:

 The person raising the appeal will be offered a verbal right of reply, if s/he wishes to take this up then s/he will be asked to attend a meeting with the appeal panel.
 Where the verbal right of reply involves the member or Trustee against whom the complaint has been made, s/he will be offered the option to attend with a companion who may also speak in a personal capacity.

 The whole issue will be summarised and the person making the appeal will be given the opportunity to speak.
 The appeal panel will review the decision based only on the facts included in the original hearing, taking into account any mitigating circumstances, and then make a final decision, which should be communicated in writing to both parties.
-This decision will be final and the matter will then be considered closed.
+This decision will be final, and the matter will then be considered closed.

-2 Related Policies
+2 Related Documentation

-Issued by Wokingham U3A committee July 2021
+Issued by Wokingham U3A committee July 2024